Beneath the Sheets

-Why is the best part of staying at a nice hotel always the bed?
-Getting into those crisp, perfectly-made sheets.
-It's heaven.
-I asked for the bedding recipes and techniques at some of the best hotel beds I've stayed in to see if I could recreate the same feel at home.
+As we all know, the best part of staying at a nice hotel is always the bed—complete with perfectly crisp sheets.
+It’s heaven.
+We asked some of our favorite hotels for their bedding recipes and techniques—in order to recreate the same feel at home.

 We love the beds at The Connaught hotel in London, and today, housekeeping takes us up to the master bedroom of the top floor Apartment to show us how they make it.

 The Connaught’s duvet is open at the top (most of ours have buttons at the bottom) and has a turn down flap, which you fold over to reveal croquet-style stitching, giving the appearance of a top sheet.
 A classic tromp l’oeil (and total fake-out).

 The Connaught uses 300-thread-count (400 in the Apartment) 100% Egyptian cotton Rivolta Carmignani Italian linens on all its beds.

 Shutters—one of our favorite places to stay in LA—is one of only two hotels right on Santa Monica Beach.
 It doesn’t stop there: They created their very own bedding.

 Mattress.
 “It begins with the mattress, and ours has a quilted mattress pillowtop and a Memory Foam layer built in.”